 What is a Snapper?

-Snapper is a firm white fish with a mild, slightly sweet flavor.
-It cooks fast and holds together well, which makes it one of the easiest fish to work with at home.
-Whether you pan sear it, bake it, or fry it, it comes out clean and simple.
+Snapper is a mild white fish with a firm texture and a slightly sweet flavor.
+It cooks quickly and holds together well, which makes it easy to pan-sear, bake, grill, fry, or use in tacos.

 Photo credit: Kickin' It in The Keys Charters, Captain Forrest Weyrauch, Key Largo, Florida.
 Full-service fishing charter.
 Call 570-229-2992.